zsdawson/learning-basic-R/dataScienceClass/readme.md

-this shouwl be fore the ds class to add work and things i learned as well as re
+this should be for the ds class to add work and things i learned as well as reading material